microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group_validateproperties.md

+---
+title: "group: validateProperties"
+description: "Validate if an Office 365 group's display name or mail nickname complies with naming policies.
+Clients can use the API to determine if a display name or mail nickname is valid before trying to **update** an Office 365 group.
+For validating properties before creating a group, use the validateProperties function for directory objects."
+---

 # group: validateProperties

 Validate if an Office 365 group's display name or mail nickname complies with naming policies.
 Clients can use the API to determine if a display name or mail nickname is valid before trying to **update** an Office 365 group.
-For validating properties before creating a group, use the [validateProperties function](directoryobject_validateproperties.md) for directory objects.
+For validating properties before creating a group, use the [validateProperties function](directoryobject-validateproperties.md) for directory objects.

 The following validations are performed for the display name and mail nickname properties:
 1. Validate the prefix and suffix naming policy